code-423n4/2023-01-popcorn/README.md

 - `Pause` vaults / adapters of other `creators`
 - Predeploy deterministic proxies on other chains

 Most of these attacks are only possible when the `VaultController` is misconfigured on deployment or its `owner` is compromised.
-The `owner` of `VaultController` should be a MultiSig which should make this process harder but nonetheless not impossible.<br/>
+The `owner` of `VaultController` should be a MultiSig which should make this process harder but nonetheless not impossible.

 ## Inflation Attack
 EIP-4626 is vulnerable to the so-called [inflation attacks](https://ethereum-magicians.org/t/address-eip-4626-inflation-attacks-with-virtual-shares-and-assets/12677).
 This attack results from the possibility to manipulate the exchange rate and front run a victim’s deposit when the vault has low liquidity volume.
 A similiar issue that affects yearn is already known.
 See Finding 3, "Division rounding may affect issuance of shares" in [Yearn's ToB audit](https://github.com/yearn/yearn-security/blob/master/audits/20210719_ToB_yearn_vaultsv2/ToB_-_Yearn_Vault_v_2_Smart_Contracts_Audit_Report.pdf) for the details.
 In order to combat this `AdapterBase.sol` ignores gifted assets when calculating `totalAssets`.
 (To ensure correct functionality of rebasing tokens is the responsibility of the concrete `adapter`-implementations).